jitsedesmet/thesis/user-stories/access-control/WAC.md

-Could use [Access Mode Extensions](https://solidproject.org/TR/wac#extension-acl-mode) to define a subclass of a default access mode, like for example `acl:read`, defining that the server shoud execute a random function that would than limit read access.
+Could use [Access Mode Extensions](https://solidproject.org/TR/wac#extension-acl-mode) to define a subclass of a default access mode, like for example `acl:read`, defining that the server should execute a random function that would than limit read access.
 This is included in the spec, but far-fetched.

 Interesting considerations: